kyma-project/busola/docs/extensibility/form-widgets.md

 ### FormGroup

-Renders an `object` as a collapsible section.
+FormGroup renders an `object` as a collapsible section.
 Requires the children property to render the content of the section.

 #### Example